fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-25-implementing-a-fixed-length-fifo-queue-in-java.md

 comments: true
 tags: [programming, java, queue]
 ---
 When working with time series data, one often needs to calculate sums of consecutive numbers for a predetermined time frame.
 Imagine for example calculating a moving average with a fixed size.
-Let's look at a very simply time series.<!--more-->
+Let's look at a very simply time series.<span class="more"></span>
 {% highlight console %}
 [0  |1  |2  |3  |4  |5  |6  |7 ]
 {% endhighlight %}